scaleway/serverless-examples/functions/python-sqs-trigger-hello-world/README.md

 terraform output -json
 ```

-The terraform output contains the values required to send messages to the SQS queue.
+The Terraform output contains the values required to send messages to the SQS queue.

 ## Trigger the function

-In order to trigger the function, send messages to the queue using the values from the Terraform output.
+To trigger the function, send messages to the queue using the values from the Terraform output.

 ```shell
 for i in `seq 1 5`; do